alexa-samples/skill-sample-nodejs-hello-world/instructions/2-lambda-function.md

 5. There are three boxes labeled "Author from scratch", "Blueprints" and "Serverless Application Repository". **Click the radio button in the box titled  "Serverless Application Repository"**  We have created an application in the repository as a shortcut to getting everything set up for your skill.

-6. **Enter `fact` to search for the application repository named `alexa-skills-kit-nodejs-factskill`.** Enter the full name into the serach box if you need to narrow the search results.
+6. **Enter `fact` to search for the application repository named `alexa-skills-kit-nodejs-factskill`.** Enter the full name into the search box if you need to narrow the search results.

 > _Note: we are using the fact skill to create the Lambda function and will be replacing the code in a later step._